Renee Co: Tenure

 Co was sworn in as a member of the House of Representatives on June 30, 2025.
 Co stated that one of the first priorities that Kabataan Partylist would push in the next Congress would be a students' rights bill against campus repression, as well as measures against online sexual exploitation of children and for mental health concerns among the youth.
 She also said that the youth agenda is against the prevalence of political dynasties in the Philippines.

+House Deputy Minority Leader Antonio Tinio, House Assistant Minority Leader Co, and Gabriela party-list Representative Sarah Elago filed in November 2025 a resolution calling for a legislative probe on government officials with alleged links to the flood control corruption scandal, including President Bongbong Marcos, Representative Sandro Marcos, and former Executive Secretary Lucas Bersamin.

 Political positions

 Sara Duterte

 Co has criticized Vice President Sara Duterte, calling her 'delulu' (slang for delusional) for saying that she is the 'designated survivor' for not attending the 2024 State of the Nation Address of President Bongbong Marcos, citing her alleged misuse of confidential funds and her family's legacy of killings under the war on drugs.
 Co has been vocal for the impeachment of Vice President Duterte because of said budget anomalies and concerns regarding confidential and intelligence funds.
 She is one of the complainants who signed the second impeachment complaint on December 4, 2024, citing betrayal of public trust.

-Co speaking at an anti-corruption rally, October 2025.
+On February 2, 2026, Makabayan bloc members by Antonio Tinio, Renee Co, and Sarah Elago endorsed an impeachment complaint against Vice President Sara Duterte.

+Co, together with Rep. Leila de Lima and former Rep. Erin Tañada at the September 21, 2025 Baha sa Luneta, part of anti-corruption protests.

 Marcos Jr. administration

 She and her party have also been critical of the Marcos Jr. administration because of policies such as the Maharlika Wealth Fund.
 Co has also denounced the reimposition of mandatory Reserve Officers' Training Corps (ROTC), especially with billions of pesos worth of budget cuts for state universities and colleges in the Philippines for 2025 and grave insufficiency for the budget for education.
 Contrary to mandatory ROTC, she has encouraged the youth to live the ideals and nationalism of José Rizal and Andrés Bonifacio.
+On January 26, 2026, Makabayan bloc members by Antonio Tinio, Renee Co, and Sarah Elago endorsed an impeachment complaint against President Bongbong Marcos.